andybee/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 ##### Body

-On a successful request (status 200 or 201), the body contains an Atom feed containing a single entry representing the tag.
+On a successful request (status 200 or 201), the body contains a JSON feed containing a single entry representing the tag.
 See [Data formats](#data-formats) below.